opendxl/opendxl-epo-service-python/doc/sdk/basiccorehelpexample.rst

         ...

-Each remote command exposed by the particular ePO server is listed along with its associated arguments.
+Each remote command exposed by the particular ePO server is listed along with its associated parameters.

 Details
 *******